 ces-admin.
 Hint: The keyboard layout of the machine is English, so you might have trouble with the “-“.
 Important: The password of the ces-admin user will be changed to a random string at the end of the setup process, which you will be informed about.

-After the successful login you will see the IP address of the machine.
-You can start the setup under
+After the login you will see the IP address of the machine and you can start the setup wizard under

 You can use your myCloudogu account to register your instance.
 Alternatively, you can also log in with a GitHub or Google account or register a new account.